Home Canning: let’s talk about jars

 I’m sure you can see why the middle size would have been so popular in Canada.

-In the meantime, Toronto-based Canadian Home Canning Inc. took up the gauntlet to fill the void, and began producing millions of lids for the home canners still in possession of thousands of jars.
-Since each inner lid can be used only once, canners’ supplies of gem jars would be rendered useless without them.
-The problem was that the lids were not sold everywhere and many home canners didn’t even know they were available again.
-Whenever I found them, I bought everything they had – because I didn’t know when I’d see them again.
+The lids were not sold everywhere and many home canners didn’t even know they were available again.
+Whenever I found them, I bought everything I saw (which was only ever a handful of packages anyway) because I didn’t know when or if I’d see them again.
 But I never found the rings for sale.
 While the rings are reusable, they do wear out, so they became a pretty hot commodity, getting rarer by the year.
+In 2022, Bernardin ceased producing the Gem lids.

 The most popular North American brands of Mason jars right now are: Ball, Kerr and Bernardin.

-Jar details:
+Jar summary:

-Water bath canner: for water-bath canning, it isn’t necessary to purchase a special canner as long as you have a pot that has a fitted lid and is large enough to fully immerse the jars in water by 2 inches—and that will allow the water to boil when covered.
-You’ll also need a rack that fits inside the pot or canner.
+Water bath canner: for water-bath canning, it isn’t necessary to purchase a special canner as long as you have a pot that has a fitted lid and is large enough to fully immerse the jars in water by at least 2 inches (5 cm) — and that will allow the water to boil when covered.
+You’ll also need a rack that fits inside the pot or canner to prevent the jars from sitting directly on the pot bottom.
+Hot water bath canning is ONLY FOR HIGH ACID FOODS like fruit, jams and juices.

 Jar lifter: very important, this tool is relatively inexpensive but indispensable.
 It is essentially large tongs to assist you in putting jars into HOT water, and in removing them again out of boiling water.